ktsenovv/radio-hit-mistery-player/README.md

 <br />

 <h1>:copyright: Copyright <a href="#-radio-hit-mistery-player" title="Go to Navigation">[↑]</a></h1>
-© Kristian Cenow &#128640; KC.
+© Kristian Tsenov.
 All rights reserved.
+K® Logo and all related elements are trademarks of and © Kristian Tsenov.
 Radio Hit Mistery Logo® and all related elements are trademarks of and © Radio Hit Mistery.